Do Birth Parents Have to be Named on the Birth Certificate?

 We understand that privacy and confidentially is a major concern for many prospective birth parents who are placing their baby for adoption, so we work hard to ensure that your privacy is kept.
-If you have any questions about birth certificates, keeping your adoption confidential or if you just need general information about placing a baby for adoption, you can always contact us online or by calling 1-800-ADOPTION.
-It’s confidential, free and places you under no obligation to begin the adoption process.
+If you have any questions about birth certificates, keeping your adoption confidential or if you just need general information about placing a baby for adoption, you can contact Michelle, a birth parent specialist and a birth parent herself, ready to answer any questions you have about adoption.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.